diginov/craft-sentry-logger/README.md

 - All errors and warnings for each request are sent
 - Plugin settings can be defined in the CP or with a config file
 - Calls for `Craft::error()` and `Craft::warning()` are sent and categorized
-- Anonymous option to prevent sensitive visitor and user data from being sent to Sentry
+- Anonymous option to prevent sensitive visitors and users data from being sent to Sentry

 **Additional data pushed to Sentry**